oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Missing properties of the containing entity or complex property, including dynamic properties, MUST NOT be directly altered unless as a side effect of changes resulting from the provided properties.

+If the type of the entity in a `PATCH` request differs from the type of the entity being updated (i.e., a different derived type of the declared target type), then properties shared through inheritance, as well as dynamic properties, are retained (unless overwritten by new values in the payload).
+Other properties of the original type are discarded.

 Services MAY additionally support `PUT` but should be aware of the potential for data-loss in round-tripping properties that the client may